Pharmacogenomics Before Surgery: Genes and Pain Relief

 Opioid Receptor Sensitivity: OPRM1

 Even when an opioid is properly activated, it still needs to bind to your mu-opioid receptors to reduce pain.
 The OPRM1 A118G variant (rs1799971) reduces receptor expression and binding affinity.
-Clinical studies consistently show that G-allele carriers require 30–50% more morphine for equivalent post-operative analgesia.
+A meta-analysis of postoperative studies found that G-allele carriers require a somewhat higher opioid dose for equivalent analgesia, and the CPIC guideline covering OPRM1 describes the effect on post-operative morphine requirements as modest — on the order of a 10% increase in some studies — and too small on its own to support a specific dosing recommendation.

-Without genetic testing, this typically manifests as a patient who keeps pressing the PCA (patient-controlled analgesia) button and reporting inadequate pain control — leading to delays, dose escalation, and sometimes suspicion of drug-seeking behavior.
-Knowing the OPRM1 status in advance eliminates this entirely.
+Without genetic testing, this can still contribute to a patient who keeps pressing the PCA (patient-controlled analgesia) button and reporting inadequate pain control — leading to delays and dose escalation.
+Knowing the OPRM1 status in advance can add useful context, though it is one input among several rather than a precise predictor of the dose a given patient will need.

 NSAID Safety: CYP2C9